Danson77/Simple-Command-Builder/README.md

 #### If you don't want it to crash start with two workers and then increase till crashes, each time you increase --timerange on Hypoeropt the workers might crash so you have to lower (days) or decrease the number of workers (it's all about your ram and finding balance but I would aim for longer days)
 #### Same with backtesting will cause memory bottleneck and crash if you don't have enough RAM for --timerange specified

-## - File distributer - Add your server's names, file names, IP, user name, password and file destination located on server, then location of files to uplaode:
+## - File distributer - Add your server's names, file names, IP, user name, password and file destination located on server, then location of files to uplaode (Edit strategy_distribution.json accordingly to File distributer):

 ##### @{ "name" = "name"; "ip" = "       "; "username" = "          "; "destination_dir" = "/home/.../Servers/Freqtrade/user_data/strategies" },
 -----------------------------------------------------------------------------------------